OhmGnome/folio-front/README.md

 # folio-front

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+The lazy module was purposely omitted because its contents are proprietary.

 it should be possible to call
-document.querySelector('.auth').classList.remove('hidden')
+document.getElementById('author').classList.remove('hidden')
 to show the author of the angular example

+#Auto
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

 ## Development server